-You must get a Trip Permit for an out-of-state vehicle operated in NYS that qualifies for an IRP registration, but is not apportioned for NYS.
-A vehicle registered in a jurisdiction that does not participate in the IRP is exempt.
-A Trip Permit is valid for 72 hours.
+Trip Permit is issued for an out-of-state vehicle, operated in NYS and qualifies for an IRP registration but not apportioned for NYS and valid for 72 hours.
+A vehicle registered in a jurisdiction and does not participate in the IRP is exempt.

-Contact the IRB for more information about how to obtain a permit.
-To apply for a Trip Permit by mail, you must send form IRP-4 (Application for a 72-hour Trip Permit) to the IRB 30 days before the requested validation date.
-The form is available from the IRB, but not available online.
-You can also apply for a Trip Permit through a "wire service" (a service that issues permits).
+Contact the IRB for more information on how to obtain a permit.
+To apply for a Trip Permit through the mail, send the form IRP-4, Trip Permit Application to the IRB 30 days prior to the requested validation date.
+Form is available from the IRB and not available online and can also apply for a Trip Permit through a "wire service".

-If your vehicle has a NYS IRP registration you must get a Trip Permit to operate the vehicle in another IRP jurisdiction if your IRP registration is not apportioned for that jurisdiction.
-You must apply to the other jurisdiction for the Trip Permit.
-See the NYS IRP Manual for a list of jurisdictions (Appendix C - Contact Information) and their Trip Permit information (Appendix A - IRP Trip Permits).
+If your vehicle has an NYS IRP registration you must get a Trip Permit to operate your vehicle in other IRP jurisdiction and if your IRP registration is not apportioned for that jurisdiction.
+See the NYS IRP Manual to know the jurisdictions lists (Appendix C - Contact Information) and their permit information (Appendix A - IRP Trip Permits).

-If you operate a vehicle without a Trip Permit when a Trip Permit is required, you can be charged the full registration fee for the vehicle in that jurisdiction.
+If vehicle operated without a Trip Permit which requires a Trip Permit, your vehicle will be charged a full registration fee in that jurisdiction.